ROSSEM: ROSSEM 2

 In 2009, Jean-Pierre Van Rossem wanted to re-found his party under the name Partij van de Toekomst but the name ROSSEM remained because it was much more familiar.

 In 2012 ROSSEM announced his intention to take part in the Antwerp municipal elections.
 Van Rossem dropped this plan, however, because his party was not sufficiently prepared.

 In 2013, Nora Azdad was elected President of ROSSEM.

 Van Rossem wanting to create the party program in the shadow.
 He also tried to create a joint list for the 2014 elections with the Workers' Party of Belgium and Libertair, Direct, Democratisch but they refused.
 Jean-Marie Dedecker (LDD) did not want to join forces with either Van Rossem or the PvDA, and Peter Mertens (PvDA) did not want to risk losing the possibility of getting a Flemish elected representative as predicted by the polls, but he did not totally reject the idea either.

 In 2014, it suffered a heavy defeat in the Federal (0.17% at national level but 0.3% at Flemish level) and Flemish regional (0.24%) elections.

 Electoral results

-The results given here are those of ROSSEM-ROSSUM (1991 and 2014), BANAAN-BANANE (1995) and Tarte (1999).
+The results given here are those of ROSSEM-ROSSUM (1991 and 2014) and BANAAN-BANANE (1995).